 Raiders beat Broncos 24-16 in 1st game after Brown’s release

+The night started with Oakland Raiders fans derisively chanting at former disgruntled receiver Antonio Brown and ended with coach Jon Gruden celebrating a victory in the Black Hole.

+The saga that consumed the football world for days didn't hamper the Raiders a bit.

-Derek Carr threw a touchdown pass on the opening drive of the season, rookie Josh Jacobs ran for two scores and the Oakland Raiders responded to a tumultuous week surrounding former receiver Antonio Brown by beating the Denver Broncos 24-16 on Monday night.
+Derek Carr threw a touchdown pass on the opening drive of the season, rookie Josh Jacobs ran for two scores and the Raiders responded to a tumultuous week surrounding Brown by beating the Denver Broncos 24-16 on Monday night.

+"As much as people talked about it, I mean my god.
+I feel like somebody was smashing my temple on the side of the head," Gruden said.
+"Get over it, man.
+It's over.
+We were good this preseason without him.
+We were fine without him.
+We wish him the best.
+We gave it a shot.
+Now New England gets their turn.
+Good luck to them.
+I can't deal with it anymore."

 The win spoiled the Denver debuts for Flacco and coach Vic Fangio and ended the NFL's longest opening weekend winning streak at seven games.